alecheckert/strobesim/README.md

-Notice that the output of the function is a 3D `ndarray` with the first index corresponding to the trajectory, the second index corresponding to the frame interval, and the third corresponding to the spatial dimension. (`strobesim` expects the simulation to be in 3D!)
+Notice that the output of the function is a 3D `ndarray` with the first index corresponding to the trajectory, the second index corresponding to the frame, and the third corresponding to the spatial dimension. (`strobesim` expects the simulation to be in 3D.)

 Then, if we wanted to simulate these trajectories in a spherical geometry with a 700 nm focal depth, 35 nm localization error, and